• Share this on:

 Supply from developing countries is diversified

-Several of Europe's best-performing supplying developing countries (Costa Rica, Ecuador) gained that position from large export volumes of bananas.
-However, overall the supply from developing countries is rather diversified.
+Costa Rica, Ecuador and Colombia gained their position in the top 6 of supplying countries from large export volumes of bananas.
+However, in general the supply from developing countries is rather diversified.
+There are opportunities in many other products.

 Europe’s best-performing supplying developing countries include: